-This disqualification applies for purposes of the succeeding election; • Dismissal or termination for cause as director of any corporation covered by SEC Memorandum Circular No. 6, series of 2009.
-This disqualification shall be in effect until he has cleared himself of any involvement in the alleged irregularity; If the beneficial equity ownership of an Independent Director in the Company or its subsidiaries and affiliates exceeds two percent (2%) of its subscribed capital stock.
-The disqualification shall be lifted if the limit is later complied with; If any of the judgments or orders cited in the grounds for the permanent disqualification of directors has not yet become final; and • If any person earlier elected as Independent Director of the Company becomes an Officer, employee or consultant of the Company. e.
-Removal (i) Executive Directors The Nomination and Hearing Committee by the nature of its function may consider and recommend to the The grounds for the permanent disqualification of Executive Directors should be
+This disqualification applies for purposes of the succeeding election; Dismissal or termination for cause as director of any corporation covered by SEC Memorandum Circular No. 6, series 2009.
+This disqualification shall be in effect until he has cleared himself of any involvement the alleged irregularity; If the beneficial equity ownership of Independent an Director in the Company or its subsidiaries and affiliates exceeds two percent (2%) of its subscribed capital stock.
+The disqualification shall be lifted if the limit is later complied with; of If any the judgments or orders cited in the grounds for the permanent disqualification directors has not yet become final; and If any person earlier elected Independent Director of the Company becomes an Officer, employee or consultant of the Company. e.
+Removal The Nomination and Hearing The grounds for (i) Executive Committee by the nature of its function permanent disqualification of Directors may consider and recommend to the Executive Directors should be